arushi-mittal/c-shell/README.md

 - `bg` and `fg` commands bring a foreground process to background and a background process to foreground by sending a `SIGCONT` signal.
 In case of `fg`, the functioning is paused until the program finishes execution.

 - `setenv` and `unsetenv` are used to set and unset variables respectively.
 They accept 2 and 1 arguments respectively, and display errors if that is not done.

+### Learning Objectives

+- Learning about system libraries and how to manipulate and use operating system information using the C Programming Language.
+- Learning about Linux man pages and how to use them for implementing different processes and finding information.
+- Learning about different bash commands and how to implement them using C and system libraries.
+- How to handle foreground and background processes, interrupts, and signals concurrently.